 Our Internet access service is also subject to the FCC's data roaming rules, which require commercial mobile data service ("CMDS") providers like Gogo to negotiate roaming arrangements with any requesting facilities-based, technologically compatible providers of CMDS.
 The rules do not give other providers the right to install equipment on Gogo-equipped aircraft, and do not require the Gogo service to be provided on a discounted basis, although the arrangement must be "commercially reasonable."
 The rules allow us to take reasonable measures to safeguard the quality of our service against network congestion that may result from roaming traffic.
-The Open Internet Order did not alter Gogo's obligations with respect to data roaming, but the FCC has committed to revisiting data roaming rules in the future.
+Neither the Open Internet Order nor the Restoring Internet Freedom Order altered Gogo's obligations with respect to data roaming, but the FCC has committed to revisiting data roaming rules in the future.